 HRSA's HIV/AIDS Bureau supports initiatives that focus on sexual minority communities facing challenges with HIV care engagement.
-Projects are designed to enhance Ryan White HIV/AIDS Program (RWHAP) services that reach individuals and populations hardest hit by the HIV epidemic in the United States, including African American men who have sex with men (MSM) and transgender people.
-Initiatives focus on, for example, health literacy, involving consumers in guiding their own care decisions, evidence-informed service delivery approaches, consumer engagement in planning.
+The projects are designed to enhance Ryan White HIV/AIDS Program (RWHAP) services.
+Specifically those that reach individuals and populations hardest hit by the HIV epidemic in the United States.
+These include African American men who have sex with men (MSM) and transgender people.

-HRSA's Special Projects of National Significance (SPNS), has supported innovative strategies for engaging transgender women of color and Black MSM in HIV care.
+HRSA's Special Projects of National Significance (SPNS) has supported innovative strategies.
+SPNS helps engage transgender women of color, and Black MSM, in HIV care.
 SPNS insights are translated into best practices under some of the following projects.

 Below are highlights of SPNS and other recent RWHAP technical assistance initiatives.
-See our Technical Assistance Directory for the full roster of TA and training projects as many others also focus on sexual minorities.
+See our Technical Assistance Directory for the full roster of TA and training projects.
+There are many that also focus on sexual minorities.

-- Well Versed is an online resource and conversation forum for health care providers and Black MSM that presents a simple platform describing what to do before, during, and after a clinic visit.
+- Well Versed: An online resource and forum for health care providers and Black MSM.
+It provides a simple platform describing what to do before, during, and after a clinic visit.

-- His Health provides a compendium of care models, training modules, and resources for enhanced linkage, retention, and engagement strategies targeting Black MSM.
-This site targets providers and offers continuing medical education (CME) and continuing nursing unit (CNU) credits for clinicians to increase their capacity to accelerate health care service delivery to Black MSM and transgender clients in culturally appropriate ways.
+- His Health: Provides a compendium of care models, training modules, and resources for enhanced linkage, retention, and engagement strategies targeting Black MSM.
+This site targets providers and offers continuing medical education (CME) and continuing nursing unit (CNU) credits for clinicians.
+This will help them increase their capacity to accelerate health care service delivery to Black MSM and transgender clients in culturally appropriate ways.

-- In It Together is designed to improve the capacity of health departments and community-based organizations to deliver health-literate HIV services, with a particular focus on health services provided to Black/African American MSM.
+- In It Together: Designed to improve the capacity of health departments and community-based organizations.
+It helps them to deliver health-literate HIV services.
+There is a particular focus on health services provided to Black/African American MSM.

-The end+disparities ECHO Collaborative is a national initiative to reduce health disparities among four disproportionately affected HIV subpopulations, including MSM of color and transgender people.
+end+disparities ECHO Collaborative: Is a national initiative to reduce health disparities among four disproportionately affected HIV subpopulations, including MSM of color and transgender people.

-Building Leaders of Color Living with HIV (BLOC) is training people of color living with HIV to be full participants on planning bodies, medical and support care teams, and boards of directors.
+Building Leaders of Color Living with HIV (BLOC): Trains people of color living with HIV to be full participants on planning bodies, medical and support care teams, and boards of directors.

-- E2i is identifying and field testing evidence-informed interventions to reduce HIV-related health disparities and improve health outcomes, with a focus on four groups, including Transgender Women and Black MSM.
+- E2i: Identifying and field testing evidence-informed interventions to reduce HIV-related health disparities and improve health outcomes.
+The focus is on four groups, which includes Transgender Women and Black MSM.